nlebedenco/Carambolas/README.md

 ### Third Party Notices

-*Carambolas.CommandLineArguments* was based on an [article by GriffonRL](http://www.codeproject.com/KB/recipes/command_line.aspx) with source code published under an [MIT license](LICENSE-CommandLine) with additional ideas from another [article by Jake Ginnivan](http://jake.ginnivan.net/c-sharp-argument-parser/) that expanded on the original source.
+*Carambolas.CommandLineArguments* was based on an [article by GriffonRL (Richard Lopes)](http://www.codeproject.com/KB/recipes/command_line.aspx) with source code published under an [MIT license](LICENSE-CommandLine) with ideas from an [article by Jake Ginnivan](http://jake.ginnivan.net/c-sharp-argument-parser/) that expanded on the original source.

 *Carambolas.Security.Criptography.Crc32c* was based on [Crc32.Net 1.0 (fbc1061b0cb53df2322d5aed33167a2e6335970b) by force](https://github.com/force-net/Crc32.NET)
 under an [MIT license](LICENSE-Crc32.Net).

-*Carambolas.Security.Criptography.NaCl* was based and expanded on [NaCl.Core (96e134f848763cc6d015ce5a1b371f1b74c24509) by David De Smet](https://github.com/daviddesmet/NaCl.Core)
+*Carambolas.Security.Criptography.NaCl* was based and expanded on [NaCl.Core 1.2 (a9f09c01fceb5b47bca5256518e848afc860acea) by David De Smet](https://github.com/daviddesmet/NaCl.Core)
 under an [MIT license](LICENSE-NaCl.Core).

 *Carambolas.Unity depends on the [Unity Engine](http://unity.com) thus being subject to the [Unity Companion License](LICENSE-Unity)